emreodabas/kubectl-plugins/README.md

 ## Linux

- `Kubectl-plugins` is a Bash script, it would be work in any POSIX environment that has Bash installed. sed|grep|awk are prerequisite commands for `kubectl bulk`
+ `Kubectl-plugins` are Bash scripts, it would be work in any POSIX environment that has Bash installed. sed|grep|awk are prerequisite commands for `kubectl bulk`
 `fzf` is required for `kubectl it` and `kubectl ixec`